Cooking Gorgeous

 Notes

-• You can store the leftovers in an airtight container for up to 3 days at room temperature, 7 days refrigerated, or 3 months in the freezer.
+• Store leftovers in an airtight container for up to 3 days at room temperature, 7 days in the refrigerator, or freeze for up to 3 months.
+Thaw overnight in the refrigerator.

 Nutrition